 - a.
 Total number of ACS employee and percentage of current ACS employees representing Commission-identified diverse populations; - b.
 Total number of external candidates and number of external candidates representing Commission-identified diverse populations hired for open positions; - c.
 Total number of promotions earned by all ACS employees and number of promotions earned by ACS employees representing Commission-identified diverse populations; - d.
 Number of newly created positions; - e.
 Employee turnover rates for all employees and employees representing Commission-identified diverse populations; - f.
-Number of recruitment events participated in and supporting documentation, including the total number of applicants and the number of applicants representing Commission-identified diverse populations; - g.
-Number of diverse publications used for listings, postings, and advertisements of open positions including the publishing resource, proof of job advertisement, and additional supporting documentation; - c.
+Number of recruitment events participated in and supporting documentation, including the total number of applicants and the number of applicants representing Commission-identified diverse populations; - c.
 Employee Questionnaire ratings and results; - d.
 Exit Interview ratings and results; - e.
 Number of training programs held, hosted, or participated in including method of training, subject matter, list of attendees and demographic information (if available) with supporting documentation; - f.
 List of ancillary businesses, services providers, and vendors and percentage representing Commission-identified diverse populations; - g.
-List of wholesale partners (Commission licensees) and percentage representing Commission-identified diverse populations; - h.
+List of wholesale partners (Commission licensees) and percentage representing Commissionidentified diverse populations; - h.
 Number of networking events hosted, attended, or participated in including type and duration of event and number of attendees and demographic information (if available) with supporting documentation;

-The Executive Director, along with other key members of ACS' Leadership team, will institute protocols and procedures to effectuate ACS' goals defined within this Diversity Plan.
+ACS' Leadership team will institute protocols and procedures to effectuate ACS' goals defined within this Diversity Plan.
 ACS will utilize the proposed measurements to assess the Diversity Plan and account for the demonstrating proof of success or progress of the Plan upon the yearly renewal of the license.
-The Executive Director will review plan metrics and measurable outcomes no less than quarterly to ensure ACS is meeting its commitments.
 ACS is mindful that demonstration of the Plan's progress and success will be submitted to the Commission upon renewal.